-With a background in marketing, communications and graphic design, Robyn works in the Regulatory Services division as a Communications and Education Officer.
+With a background in graphic design, communications and photography, Chelsea works in the Regulatory Services Division as our Digital Communications Officer.

-Working alongside the Communications and Education team, Robyn’s role involves creating engaging digital content for the Agency’s digital platforms including the corporate website and social media accounts.
-Robyn’s high quality digital products are used to inform and educate stakeholders on their rights, entitlements and obligations regarding the workers’ compensation and injury management scheme.
+Working alongside the Communications and Education team, Chelsea’s role involves creating engaging digital content for the Agency’s digital platforms including the corporate website and social media accounts.
+Chelsea’s high quality digital products are used to inform and educate stakeholders on their rights, entitlements and obligations regarding the workers’ compensation and injury management scheme.

-Robyn loves the challenge of managing multiple complex projects as well as projects that require a collaborative effort from other divisions.
-A career milestone for Robyn is leading the development of the 2019/2020 Annual Report.
+Chelsea loves the challenge of managing multiple complex projects as well as projects that require a collaborative effort from other divisions.

-For Robyn, the best thing about working at WorkCover WA is the diversity of the role, and she feels grateful to work in a supportive team that encourages professional development.
+For Chelsea, the best thing about working at WorkCover WA is the diversity of the role, and she feels grateful to work in a supportive team that encourages professional development.